 For what purpose were these holes created?
 Graves they were not, as no bones have been found inside.

 Figure 69.
 Skimmed mountain tops – did they do this just for fun?
-Was the rubble used elsewhere?
-An ancient ‘rock’ mine?
+These flat surfaces certainly appear to be man-made.

 Figure 70.
 Map of Palpa geoglyphs [Morseski]